 - NHS National Procurement

 Public Procurement Group (PPG)

-All activity under the remit of the PPG aligns to our four 'power of procurement' outcomes:
+All activity under the remit of the PPG and PSG aligns to our four 'power of procurement' outcomes:

 - Good for businesses and their employees